XFG16/YouTubeDiscordPresence/README.md

 # Installation (no need to download additional libraries)
  1. Download the `YTDPsetup.msi` file in the [**<ins>releases section</ins>**](https://github.com/XFG16/YouTubeDiscordPresence/releases/tag/1.0) and run it on your computer
     - It's gonna say Windows **blocked an unknown app** because the publisher is unknown.
-Sorry, I'm broke and can't afford a digital certificate, at least for now.
 Just click more info and run anyway.
-    - If you run this through VirusTotal, there are gonna be several **false positives**.
-Sorry, but my word is the only thing I can really offer here.
+If you run this through VirusTotal, there are gonna be several **false positives**.
+Sorry, but my word is the only thing I can really offer here since at the moment, I can't purchase a digital certificate.
     - Otherwise, you can just **build** the whole thing yourself with **Visual Studio 2022**.
-Just open the `YTDPwin.sln` file under `Host/YTDPwin` and link the Discord Game SDK,  `main.cpp`, and `main.json`, and you should be set.
-See below for more details on linking the Discord Game SDK.
+Just download the `Host` directory from this repository and run `YouTubeDiscordPresence.sln`.
+Also, make sure to have the **Microsoft Visual Studio Installer Project** installed as an extension in Visual Studio.
   2. Add the [<ins>**Chrome Extension**</ins>](https://chrome.google.com/webstore/detail/youtubediscordpresence/hnmeidgkfcbpjjjpmjmpehjdljlaeaaa) from the **Chrome Web Store** and turn it on **after installing the desktop component.** If you installed the extension before installing the desktop component, just turn it **off and back on** after the desktop component is installed.
   3. You should be all set and ready to go!
 To turn this application **on or off**, just go to `chrome://extensions` and **toggle the switch** for the extension